PanosEconomou/notes/Projects/CFT/Ising_Model.md

 The cool thing is that $s_i,s_j$ are uncorrelated unless $i,j$ are neighbors.
 Therefore we can write this a sum of the uncorrelated differences, which depends only on $|i-j|$ which hints to translation invariance, and a really cool use of CFT!

+We will use CFT to calculate these correlation functions.

 ## Mean Field Theory During Transition